-- A death in service lump sum paid by an occupational or statutory pension scheme to the personal representatives (for example, widow, widower, dependants) of a deceased individual. - tio. of sen. and due rearr A lump sum paid following a full commutation of pension where the scheme provides for full commutation in the case of serious ill health (see TDM Chapter 7 for further details).
+- A death in service lump sum paid by an occupational or statutory pension scheme to the personal representatives (e.g. widow, widower, dependants) of a deceased individual. - A lump sum paid following a full commutation of pension where the scheme provides for full commutation in the case of serious ill health (see Chapter 7.5 for further details).